klong1200/cse15l-lab-reports/labreport1.md

   - `cat /home/linux/ieng6/cs15lwi23/public/hello.txt`
     - For this specific command, cat will print the contents in this file: /home/linux/ieng6/cs15lwi23/public/hello.txt.

   - From running the commands above, I learned what each of them did.
+By adding a specific path for each line, I was able to uncover what is printed in the terminal too!
+It's interesting how certain combinations of letters as a path will do with each command since it is not always obvious what each will do.
+The hands on learning is great for figuring out each purpose of the commands.

   Here is what I saw: